Salvador Sánchez vs. Wilfredo Gómez: Aftermath

-In Mexico, a new legend was born.
-Sánchez had, in their eyes, avenged the loss that Gómez had inflicted to Carlos Zarate some years before.
-He became recognized by many Mexicans and international fans as Mexico's greatest world champion ever, but that moment of glory was short lived, because almost a year after his fight with Gómez, on August 12, 1982, Sánchez was killed in a car accident.
-Soon, Julio César Chávez would replace him in the hearts of many Mexican boxing fans as their greatest fighter ever.
+Mexico hailed Sánchez as a legend.
+He had, in their eyes, avenged the loss that Gómez had inflicted to Carlos Zarate some years before.
+He became recognized by many Mexicans and international fans as the nation's greatest, but that moment of glory was short lived.
+Almost a year after his fight with Gómez, on August 12, 1982, Sánchez was killed in a car accident.
+Soon, Julio César Chávez would replace him as Mexico's favorite fighter.

 In Puerto Rico, it was a moment to mourn for most boxing fans.
 Many businesses and stores were closed the day after, as Gómez was a national hero to most Puerto Ricans, and he was seen by many as invincible.
 It took, in the eyes of Puerto Rican boxing fans, 18 years to really avenge Gómez's defeat against Sánchez, and that was when Félix Trinidad beat Oscar De La Hoya in 1999.
 Gómez went into a depression, but he roared back the next year and posted world title wins against many other boxers from there on until he retired in 1989.
 Among the fighters he would beat later were Lupe Pintor (who also is Mexican) at the Carnival of Champions, and Juan Laporte.
 Gómez joined the exclusive group of fighters to win titles in three different boxing divisions.